michalgrud/MovieCatalog/README.md

 `POST /api/movies/recalculate`

-Recomputes rank for all movies and returns a list of updated DTOs.
+Recomputes rank for all movies, save and returns a list of updated DTOs.

 ---